specklesystems/speckle-docs/user/concepts-advanced.md

 ### What are Speckle Kits?

-We said every part of Speckle is hackable. `Speckle Kits` are probably one of the more accessible hacks we've made possible.
+We said every part of Speckle is hackable. `Speckle kits` are probably one of the more accessible hacks we've made possible.

 As mentioned previously, Speckle converts all incoming data from various software (Revit, Grasshopper, etc) to its software-agnostic 'Speckle' format.
 It does this via detailed conversion routines, built to handle each of the support applications' APIs.

 However, perhaps you don't like the way Speckle handles `Brep` geometry by default, or you wish we stripped out more data to suit your hyper-fast application.
 Why not hack one of our translation routines, or (better yet) build your own from scratch?
-If this sounds like you, you'll want to read about creating `Speckle Kits`!
+If this sounds like you, you'll want to read about creating `Speckle kits`!

 ::: tip
-In short - Speckle Kits are custom translators to get data to (and from) Speckle's native object model.
+In short - Speckle kits are custom translators to get data to (and from) Speckle's native object model.
 :::

 ### How do I use Speckle Kits?

-For a detailed overview of Speckle Kits, see our developer section, and our [deep dive](https://speckle.community/t/introducing-kits-2-0/710/37) on the Speckle community forum.
+For a detailed overview of Speckle kits, see our developer section, and our [deep dive](https://speckle.community/t/introducing-kits-2-0/710/37) on the Speckle community forum.

 ## Transports 💾